International Higher School of Medicine

 The International Higher School of Medicine (IHSM) is a Medical University MBBS in Kyrgyzstan, Central Asia, recognized by international medical education organizations.
 The IHSM was established in 2003 as part of a strategy to reform the education system and increase the competitiveness of domestic universities.
 The first rector of the School was Shamil M. Chyngyshpaev.

+Reputation and Ranking

+The International Higher School of Medicine (IHSM) has proudly secured 2nd place in the 2025 Ranking of Educational Programs in the field of General Medicine, achieving a total score of 492.80 points.
+The ranking was conducted by EdNet Agency for Quality Assurance in Education, a leading independent accreditation body in the Kyrgyz Republic.
+The evaluation was based on the program's quality and performance, using internationally recognized assessment methods.

+In 2026, IHSM also received a six-year state accreditation from the Ministry of Education and Science of the Kyrgyz Republic, reaffirming its compliance with national educational standards and commitment to quality medical education.